dichha/mobile_computing/README.md

-﻿## mobile_computing class project 'TuneMe'.
+﻿## 'TuneMe', Mobile Computing class project
+ > [This](https://drive.google.com/open?id=1pmlavLqdiw9ru35swRE_C7H0Azvp7p8R) is a paper for the project.
+## Description
-The app changes music tempo with a user's movement speed.
+TuneMe app changes music tempo with a user's movement speed.
 Sensors Used: android's accelerometer and gyroscope.
 MediaPlayer made using Android API 25.
 Android device that supports the app should have version 7.1 and above.